 Dual Chamber Metal Heat Treat Furnaces

-Dual chamber heat treat furnaces have two furnace chambers on top of each other.
-The upper chamber is used for hardening (red heat up to 2250°F) and the lower chamber for tempering or drawing without waiting for the hardening chamber to cool down to the lower temperature required for tempering or drawing.
+Dual chamber heat treat furnaces for toolsteels (17-4 PH, D2, A2, A6, H13, S7, M2, AISI 4140) have two furnace chambers on top of each other.
+The upper chamber is used for hardening (red heat up to 2250°F) and the lower chamber for tempering/drawing/aging without waiting for the hardening chamber to cool down to the lower temperature required for tempering or drawing.
 The upper chamber door raises vertically for operator safety and the lower chamber has a convection fan for increased temperature uniformity.
 Optional 2000°F in the lower chamber available.

-Options include inert gas atmosphere to reduce scaling, AMS 2750E instrumention type D or CQI-9 package for NADCAP certification, different temperature controllers and various other options, listed below.
+Options include inert gas atmosphere to reduce scaling, AMS 2750F instrumention type D or CQI-9 package for NADCAP certification, different temperature controllers and various other options, listed below.

 Available Options, get a quote: (please save PDF first to your PC, then open in Adobe Reader and fill it out)